guettli/Microsoft-365-vs-Google-Workspace/README.md

 In o365 (Word) I write "related_name ..." and Word thinks it is super smart and changes this to "Related_name".
 No, I don't want this smartness.
 I want this word to be lower-case.

 In o365 (Word) the opions to change the font is easy to see.
 This has the draw-back that is less likely that I will use the right way: Define a line as "heading" or "title".
-Changing the font should be avoided.
+I prefer to change the meaning of a text (like "Heading 1").

 In Google Drive recently used files are visible at the top.
 I like this.